Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 \subsection{Neural Bayes estimators for irregular spatial data}

-In Section~\ref{sec:GNN:GeneralFramework}, we describe how GNNs may be used in a novel way to construct neural Bayes estimators for irregular spatial data, where inference is made from a single field.
-In Section~\ref{sec:trainingdata}, we describe how to account for varying spatial configurations.
+In Section~\ref{sec:GNN:GeneralFramework}, we describe how GNNs may be used to construct neural Bayes estimators for irregular spatial data, where inference is made from a single field.
+In Section~\ref{sec:trainingdata}, we describe how to account for varying spatial locations.
 In Section~\ref{sec:replicateddata}, we describe how GNNs may be used to estimate parameters from independent replicates of a spatial process.
 In Section~\ref{sec:UQ}, we discuss the important task of uncertainty quantification.